Showing posts with label trails. Show all posts

 Saturday, September 5, 2009

-I met several people at UNA for the Native American Presentation & Birding trip to Rock Springs, & Colbert Ferry.
+I met several people at UNA for the Native American Presentation & Birding trip to Rock Springs and Colbert Ferry.

 We loaded into our vehicle and followed one another to the different areas.

-Mary Keller Alexandria she rode with me on this trip.
+Mary Keller Alexandri, who rode with me on this trip.

-Our first stop was Tom Hendrix the Wall.
-Located just off the Natchez Trace is this amazing rock wall that Tom Hendrix has been in the process of building for the last thirty years.
-It is dedicated to his great great grandmother Te-lah-nay who was among many that were taken to Oklahoma in the Trail of Tears.
-It took her five years to walk back to her roots in Florence Alabama.
+Our first stop was Tom Hendrix, the Wall.
+Located just off the Natchez Trace, this impressive rock wall has been under construction for the last 30 years by Tom Hendrix.
+It is dedicated to his great-great-grandmother, Te-lah-nay, who was among those taken to Oklahoma during the Trail of Tears.
+It took her five years to walk back to her roots in Florence, Alabama

 Charlie Two Moons a spiritual person told Tom that the wall belongs to all the people.
 You are just the keeper.
-Some will come and some with ask, Why does it bend, why is it higher and wider in some places that others?’
-Tell them it is like your great great grandmother’s journey and their journey through life… it is never straight.”
+Some will come and ask, Why does it bend?
+Why is it higher and wider in some places than others?'
+Tell them it is like your great great grandmother's journey and their journey through life… it is never straight."

 We sat in a group while he told us the story about why and how he started building the wall.